History

 Additional Resources

 Want to learn more about Stagville's history?
-These books are available online, at our site, or at your local library.

 Anderson, Jean Bradley.
 Piedmont Plantation.
 A detailed history of the Bennehan and Cameron families, including a chapter focused on enslaved African Americans sourced from family letters and business records.

 Nathans, Sydney.
 To Free a Family: The Journey of Mary Walker.
-A moving biography of Mary Walker, an enslaved woman who was owned by the Cameron family, escaped from slavery, and fought for her family's freedom.
+A moving biography of Mary Walker, an enslaved woman who was owned by the Cameron family, escaped from slavery, and struggled for her family's freedom.

 Nathans, Sydney.
 Freedom's Mirage.
 A biography of Virgil Bennehan, born enslaved at Stagville and manumitted in 1847.